 What Are the Deadliest Intersection Designs for Pedestrians?

-Poorly-designed intersections can put pedestrians at significant risk of being struck by a car, truck, or even a bicyclist.
-As a pedestrian, it’s vital to understand the different types of intersection you might encounter and the possible hazards associated with their use.
+Poorly designed intersections put pedestrians at serious risk of being struck by a car, truck, or even a bicyclist.
+Understanding the different types of intersections you might encounter and the hazards each one presents can help you stay safe.
 If you or a loved one are struck by a vehicle while crossing the street, a pedestrian accident lawyer in Jersey City may be able to assist you.

 What are the deadliest intersection designs for pedestrians?